patrick-sharp/waypoint.nvim/README.md

 [ ] fix syntax highlighting for makefile
 [ ] increase performance of highlighting
-[ ] don't allow growing then shrinking context to let the view go past the end of lines
+[ ] don't allow growing then shrinking context to let the view go past the end of lines [ ] fix bugs around closing buffers with waypoints in them [ ] fix issues with highlighting filetypes you haven't opened yet [ ] don't open all buffers with marks, instead convert waypoints to extmarks when the buffer is loaded [ ] add treesitter highlights
+[ ] fix cursor jump bug when scrolling on window with short lines [ ] pad each waypoint to width of window

 ### ADVANCED FEATURES: